-From Early Intervention to Transition, we have informational materials that may help you care for children/youth with special needs.
+From Early Intervention to the transition to adulthood, we have informational materials that may help you care for children and youth with special needs.

-- Illinois Sound Beginnings: is a parent-friendly website designed to provide information and resouces to families of children who are deaf or hard of hearing.
+- Illinois Sound Beginnings: A parent-friendly website designed to provide information and resources to families of children who are deaf or hard of hearing.

-- Toolkit for Primary Care Providers Caring for Adults with Intellectual and Developmental Disabilities: this website will give providers electronic access to best practice tools and enable them to more readily serve adults with intellectual or other developmental disabilities.
+- Toolkit for Primary Care Providers: Health Care for Adults with Intellectual and Developmental Disabilities: This website provides best practice tools to help providers more readily serve adults with intellectual or other developmental disabilities.

 - Online Training for Transitioning Youth to Adult Health Care: This course was prepared by the Illinois Chapter of the American Academy of Pediatrics and the University of Illinois at Chicago’s Division of Specialized Care for Children (DSCC).
 The goals of the Transitioning Youth to Adult Health Care Pediatric Course are to equip pediatric primary care medical homes with the information, tools and resources to help patients and their families make a smooth transition to adult health care and to help practices measure and improve transition care and planning.

 - Web-based Video on Communicating with Persons with Disabilities: This brief video was created by the National Service Inclusion Project and sponsored by the Corporation for National and Community Service.